1881 Page Mill Road, Palo Alto, CA 94304-1211 USA

 Mr. Minga’s dedication to pro bono practice covers a variety of human rights issues, from asylum, refugee, and habeas matters, to First Amendment, anti-racial and anti-religious discrimination Section 1985 civil rights litigation, to United States and foreign Supreme Court amicus briefs, including in the landmark United States Supreme Court case Obergefell v.
 Hodgeson on behalf of several renowned organizations.
 His pro bono practice has garnered numerous recognitions, including the International Pro Bono Excellence Award from the Cyrus R. Vance Center for International Justice in connection an amicus before the Supreme Court of Chile on international law and the human right to a healthy environment.

-Mr. Minga currently serves as a Board Member and Treasurer of the Din & Tonics Alumni Foundation, a 501(c)(3) nonprofit, and previously served as the Associate Editor for the ABA Section of Litigation Ethics & Professionalism Committee, to whose publications he has contributed, and coached high school mock trial through the New York City’s Justice Resource Center.
+Mr. Minga currently serves as a Board Member of the Din & Tonics Alumni Foundation, a 501(c)(3) nonprofit, previously served as the Associate Editor for the ABA Section of Litigation Ethics & Professionalism Committee, to whose publications he has contributed, and coached high school mock trial through the New York City’s Justice Resource Center.